saveitforparts/Discovery-Drive-Scan/README.md

 time and asked if you want to continue (y/n).

 Parameters are:
-- as Azimuth start, the beginning of the azimuth range.
+- -as Azimuth start, the beginning of the azimuth range.
-- ae Azimuth end, the end of the azimuth range
+- -ae Azimuth end, the end of the azimuth range
-- es Elevation start
+- -es Elevation start
-- ee Elevation end
+- -ee Elevation end
-- f Frequency of the scan
+- -f Frequency of the scan
-- bt Bias Tee enabled (1) or disabled (0)
+- -bt Bias Tee enabled (1) or disabled (0)
-- g Gain for RTL-SDR
+- -g Gain for RTL-SDR
-- p Preview mode enabled (1) or disabled (0)
+- -p Preview mode enabled (1) or disabled (0)
-- i Integration time.
+- -i Integration time.
 Shorter should result in a faster scan but possibly less smooth data.
-- bw Bandwidth of the scan in kHz.
+- -bw Bandwidth of the scan in kHz.
 8 is equivalent to Narrow FM, 250 is close to Wideband FM, etc.

 The script will generate two files while it runs.
 The first is scan-settings-<timestamp>.txt which records the scan parameters.
 The second is raw-data-<timestamp>.txt which holds the numpy array of